andersonopt/website/content/blog/product-release-notes-7-21-20.md

 \**include how to toggle it on and off via the drawing menu

-## Updated Buildable Area Analysis
+## Updated: Buildable Area Analysis

-Renamed this feature from geo analysis to buildable area analysis and made some updates to the tool.

-* Updated Form
-* Project geo analysis
+The feature formerly known as "Geo Analysis" has a new name, new look, and more options to customize what constraints you analyze.

 ## (Updated) Import KML Data